Salllym/Covid-19-Visualization-Dashboard/README.md

 ## Data Cleaning/Manipulation & Conversion
 The vlookup formula was used to find and place the latitude and longitude from the [states_lat_long](Resources/states_lat_long.csv) file into the [covid_cases](Resources/covid_cases.csv) and [covid_vaccine](Resources/covid_vaccine.csv) files.

+Also, rows with data for territories in the [covid_cases](Resources/covid_cases.csv) and [covid_vaccine](Resources/covid_vaccine.csv) files were removed/ excluded since we are only focusing on covid-19 in the states and wanted to use the states' data specifically for our leaflet map.

 Pandas was used for data cleaning/manipulation and conversion.

 Certain columns were selected from the [merged_covid_cases](Resources/merged_covid_cases.csv) and [merged_covid_vaccine](Resources/merged_covid_vaccine.csv) files to be placed into 2 separate dataframes and saved as csv files.